FVenmans/AreEconomistsGettingClimateRight/README.txt

 To replicate Figure 2 and/or the analyses in Appendix E, you need to run "Fig2AppendixE.m".

-The file "Appendix_D_DICE2016_FAIR_exact_SSP.gms" contains the GAMS code for the DICE model with FAIR climate dynamics.
+The file "Appendix_D_DICE2016_FAIR_exact_SSP.gms" contains the GAMS code for the DICE model with FAIR climate dynamics, our main scenario.
+Other scenarios are available on demand.

 For questions related to the figures, please contact f.venmans1@lse.ac.uk, and for questions related to the GAMS code you can contact armon.rezai@wu.ac.at.